Tax Credit Programs

 Federal Low-Income Housing Tax Credit Program

-The Standards of Design and Construction reflect national and regional residential "Green" rating criteria, augments current applicable Building Code requirements, and sets forth design and construction standards and guidelines for multifamily housing financed or administered by CHFA through 2013
+The Standards of Design and Construction reflect national and regional residential "Green" rating criteria, augments current applicable Building Code requirements, and sets forth design and construction standards and guidelines for multifamily housing financed or administered by CHFA through 2013.
+These standards are effective January 1, 2013 through July 31, 2013.

 |CEFIA Webinar February 28, 2013|